WebAssembly/wasi-crypto/witx/witx-0.10/wasi_ephemeral_crypto.md

 > Both keys must be of the same type, or else the `$crypto_errno.incompatible_keys` error is returned.
 > The algorithm also has to support this kind of key exchange.
 If this is not the case, the `$crypto_errno.invalid_operation` error is returned.
 >
-> Otherwide, a raw shared key is returned, and can be imported as a symmetric key.
+> Otherwise, a raw shared key is returned, and can be imported as a symmetric key.
-> ```

 ---